openforis/sepal-doc/docs/source/setup/gee.rst

 Connection  between GEE  and SEPAL
 ----------------------------------

-As explain in the first section, SEPAL can work without being connected to your GEE account but you will loose numerous oportunities of interaction with our platform.
+As explain in the first section, SEPAL can work without being connected to your GEE account but you will loose numerous opportunities of interaction with our platform.
 In this section the connection procedure between GEE and SEPAL will be presented.

 Connection
 ^^^^^^^^^^

 First go the landing page of SEPAL (`sepal.io <https:://sepal.io>`_) and connect yourself to your account using your credentials.

 On the following page, click on your **username** that you'll find at the bottom left side of the window.
-On the following image the user name is in the red rectange (:code:`prambaud`).
+On the following image the user name is in the red rectangle (:code:`prambaud`).

 .. image:: ../img/setup/gee/sepal_landing.png
     :alt: sepal landing
     :align: center

 By clicking on it it will open a popup in the center of your screen.
-This popu is the **user manager**.
+This popup is the **user manager**.
 In this interface you can modify the few information that SEPAL keep about you.
 On the top right side there is the Famous Google **G** logo.
 Next to it the status of the connection of your SEPAL with a user GEE account is displayed.
-If nothing is connected you hsoud read "disconnected".
+If nothing is connected you should read "disconnected".

 .. image:: ../img/setup/gee/user_interface_disconnected.png
     :alt: sepal disconnected

 Click on :code:`Google account` at the bottom of the popup.
-It wil open another popup.
-If your GEE account is disconnected you will see the following text that reminds you what functionnalities are unavailable without custom GEE account.
+It will open another popup.
+If your GEE account is disconnected you will see the following text that reminds you what functionalities are unavailable without custom GEE account.

 .. image:: ../img/setup/gee/gee_disconnected.png
     :alt: connection popup